Spring garden in bloom at Clandon Park

 Look out for a pictorial trail which will guide you through the garden, using historic images to whisk you back in time.
 Showcasing the house and garden through the years, these images display parallel points of view allowing you to compare past and present perspectives.
 You'll see the changes through the years defined by the tastes of the people who made their mark here.

-You can visit us every Saturday and Sunday from 3 until 25 March, from 10am until 5pm.
-Tickets will be available for £5 for adults, £2.50 for children (under 5s free) and £12.50 for families (2 adults, 2children).
+You can visit us every Wednesday to Sunday from 20 March, 10am until 5pm.
+Garden only tickets will be available for £5.40 for adults, £2.70 for children (under 5s free) and £13.50 for families (2 adults, 2children).
 Entry is free of charge for National Trust members.
-From Thursday 29 March you’ll once again be able to journey inside the house along the purpose built walkway.
-Later in the year we’ll be opening up some additional spaces that haven't been accessible to the public since the fire.

 Amenities onsite are still limited following the fire in 2015, but toilet facilities will be available.
 The garden is partly accessible, with limited access for pushchairs and wheelchairs due to the lack of hard paths.
 Assistance dogs only are welcome in the garden.